 - Online Homework.
 We will have regularly scheduled online homework-the main goal of these is to build comfort and confidence with the core techniques of the course.
 You are allowed and encouraged to work together, but you are expected to enter your solutions on your own.
-I plan to use the free system WeBWorK.
-More info will be posted on the course webpage: webpages.csus.edu/wiscons/teaching/math30_f18.html. - In-Class Worksheets.
+We will use the free system WeBWorK.
+More info will be posted on the course webpage: webpages.csus.edu/wiscons/teaching/math30_s19.html. - In-Class Worksheets.
 Most days you will work in a group to complete a series problems.
 Groups will be responsible for writing up a single, final draft of their solutions, collected at the beginning of the next class.
 Your team's work must be written clearly, must include all supporting work, and must be professional in appearance.
 In general, all members of the team will receive the same grade. - Participation.
-This component of the course will measure your ability to describe an idea (with clarity and thoughtfulness), your ability to share and shed light on your questions and difficulties, and your ability to listen critically and respond accordingly.
-Please let me know if you need to miss class because repeated absences will impact this portion of your grade.

-Exams.
-There are 3 midterm exams tentatively scheduled for Sep.
-21, Oct.
-19, and Nov.
-14. There is also a Final Exam scheduled for Wednesday, December 12 from 8:00AM-10:00AM.
+This component measures your level of engagement with your group and in class-wide discussions.
+As such, regular, on-time attendance is very important, so please let me know if you need to miss class.
+Repeated absences will impact this portion of your grade. - Exams.
+There are 3 midterm exams tentatively scheduled for Feb.
+15, Mar.
+15, and Apr.
+19. There is also a Final Exam scheduled for Wednesday, May 15 from 10:15:00AM-12:15:00PM.